Jump to the Content

 MISSION AND VISION

-Global Footprint Network, an international nonprofit organization founded by Mathis Wackernagel, Ph.D and Susan Burns in 2003, envisions a future where all can thrive within the means of our one planet.
+Global Footprint Network, an international nonprofit organization founded in 2003, envisions a future where all can thrive within the means of our one planet.

 Supported by a Global Team

 We are scientists at heart.
 Scientists who love the outdoors.
 We measure everything and use data and facts to guide decisions.
-Optimistic and persistent, we pursue systems change to achieve global sustainability.
+Optimistic and persistent, we pursue systems change to achieve sustainability around the globe.

 70 organizations around the world.

-Partners help guide our research agenda and contribute to the development of Footprint methodology and standards.
-They work with business, government, and individuals to make the Footprint more relevant and practical.
+Over the last two decades, our partners have helped guide our research agenda and contributed to the development of Footprint methodology and standards.
+Their involvement has made the Footprint more relevant and practical.

 What does the word “footprint” mean?